Ukrainian Brazilians: The second and third waves of Ukrainian immigration

 Between the two world wars, approximately 9,000 more Ukrainians immigrated to Brazil.
 This group was more diverse, coming not only from the Galicia region in Ukraine but also from Volhynia, Polesia, as well as in smaller numbers from Transcarpathia, Bukovina and from Ukrainian settlements in Yugoslavia.
 Among its members were some with a higher level of education and greater level of political activity.

 In 1922, under the initiative of a representative of the West Ukrainian National Republic, the "Ukrainian Union of Brazil" was formed.
 It took a leadership role in the Ukrainian community's political, economic and cultural-educational life.
 At this time, Ukrainian cooperatives made their appearance in Brazil.

-The last group of Ukrainians came to Brazil between 1947–1951.
+The last group of Ukrainians came to Brazil between 1947 and 1951.
 These were mostly seeking asylum from Soviet persecution having played an active part in Ukraine's independence movement.
 This group, numbering approximately 7,000 was for the most part more educated and highly skilled compared to previous immigrants, and included many intellectuals.

 Many of them later emigrated to other countries, especially the United States and Canada, in pursuit of better economic opportunities.
 The new arrivals helped create the Brazilian chapter of the Ukrainian scouting organization Plast which continues to function in Brazil today.

+In 2022, Brazilian president Jair Bolsonaro said the country will allow Ukrainians to move to Brazil through a humanitarian visa, stating "the country will do whatever is possible to receive Ukrainians in Brazil".